zengzengzenghuy/xmtp-circles-miniapp/src/components/arcade/README.md

 **Why dual?**
 - **Stream** — fast real-time response when XMTP push works
 - **Sweep** — fallback that polls every 3 seconds, handles missed messages and MLS welcome message delays

+When entering `CREATE_INVITE`, the coordinator clears any previous session stream and resets the session dedupe cache before starting the waiting flow.
+This prevents stale terminal messages from an earlier match from consuming new join traffic.

 ### Message Filtering